tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 ## The future value of Grin?

 - Approximately 50 years for the inflation to drop below 2%.
-- Fixed emission will limit its use as a SoV, encourage MoE
+- Limit its use as a SoV, encourage MoE
 - Experience constant price pressure
 - Difficult for Grin to maintain a high value initially
 - The Grin team believes a high inflation rate will: